 Myriam Cotten earned a doctorate in chemistry from Florida State University.
-Cotten’s research interests include the use and development of biophysical and biochemical techniques such as magnetic resonance to study the structure, function, and mode of action of membrane-interacting peptides and proteins.
-Her current research focuses on antimicrobial peptides.
-Cotten's long-term goal is to identify common principles that will facilitate the design of pharmaceuticals with enhanced antibacterial activity and low toxicity for mammalian cells.
+Cotten’s research interests include the use and development of biophysical and biochemical techniques such as magnetic resonance to study the structure, function and mode of action of membrane-interacting peptides and proteins.
+Her current research focuses on antimicrobial and anticancer peptides.
+Her long-term goal is to identify common principles that will facilitate the design of pharmaceuticals with enhanced antibacterial and anticancer activity and low toxicity for mammalian cells.
 The Dreyfus Foundation, National Science Foundation and Research Corporation have supported Cotten’s research.

 Farah Dawood completed postdoctoral research at The Center for Integrated Nanotechnologies at Los Alamos National Laboratory, where she developed new lithographic methods for spatially organizing soft materials, in particular, for enabling applications in next-generation quantum computing.
 Prior to that, she was a postdoctoral researcher in physical chemistry at the University of Maryland, where she studied new nanofabrication methods using ultra-fast lasers to design biomolecular scaffolds and sensors.
 Dawood earned her Ph.D. in materials chemistry at Penn State, focusing on colloidal routes for the predictable and controllable synthesis of metastable nanoparticles using crystal structures as templates.
 She earned a bachelor’s degree in chemistry from Concordia College, Moorhead.
 At Hamilton, Dawood will develop the experimental physical chemistry curriculum and initiate a research program grounded in nanolithography for designing optically active materials for manipulating light, and sensors for detecting low concentrations of biomolecules.